9 Ways to Redirect Money to Pay Off Your Debt

 Debt can be overwhelming, but it doesn't have to take over your life.
 Paying it off can be easier than you might think if you adopt a few healthy habits that will help control and manage your money.
-Know what you owe to whom and figure out ways to redirect the money you make to pay off those accounts.
+Know what you owe to whom, and figure out ways to redirect the money you earn to pay off those accounts.
 You can eliminate debt with a little time, patience, and diligence.

 Earn More Money

-Challenge yourself to get the best price possible on everything that you buy.
-Look for sales, clip coupons, mail-in rebates and do whatever it takes to get a deal.
-Make a game of it and see just how little you can spend on necessities!
-Apply the savings you score toward paying off your debt.
+Challenge yourself to get the best price possible on everything you buy.
+Look for sales.
+Clip coupons.
+Send in mail-in rebates.
+Do whatever it takes to get a better deal and keep track of your savings, then apply it to your debt.

 Take Advantage of Any Windfalls

-Then, schedule automatic payments to ensure that you follow through with your plan.
-Make additional payments anytime you have extra cash.
+You might want to schedule automatic payments to ensure that you follow through with your plan.

-Knowing that you are one step closer to being debt-free can be very motivating and a great stress-buster.
+Knowing that you're one step closer to being debt-free can be very motivating and a great stress-buster.
 Look at how much you've paid off rather than at how much you still owe.
 An optimistic attitude can keep you on the right track.
 Make use of these strategies:

-- Keep a log for each individual debt you owe.
+- Keep a log for each individual debt.
 Write down the date and amount of each payment and keep a running total of the remaining balance.
-Paperclip this with all of the bills and receipts you receive so you stay organized.
+Paperclip this with all the bills and receipts you receive so you stay organized.

-- When you pay off an account, move that pile of paperwork to a "Debt Free!" folder.
-Watching this folder grow over time is a reward in itself!
+- Move that pile of paperwork to a "Debt Free!" folder when you pay off an account.
+Watching the folder grow over time is a reward in itself.

 - Double-check that your payments are being applied properly if you say organized with good records.
-After pay off, keep your records for a few years just in case they're needed.
+After pay off, keep your records for a few years just in case you need them.